-Before the dangers of asbestos were realised, it was seen as an innovative addition to many building projects.
-It was used extensively in a range of different applications including cement sheeting, pipes, roofing, and guttering.
-Some homes may even have insulation which contains asbestos.
-However, it has been banned in Australia since the end of 2003, but still remains in many existing homes where installation occurred prior to the ban.
-It is critical for those that are interested in getting rid of it must only look at ways to safely remove asbestos.
+However, asbestos has been banned in Australia since the end of 2003, but still remains in many existing homes where installation occurred prior to the ban.
+It is critical for those that are interested in asbestos removal that you look at ways to safely remove asbestos through a licensed professional.

 Asbestos is a known carcinogenic and possible side effects include asbestosis, mesothelioma and lung cancer.
 Often symptoms will take years to present themselves, it could even be decades before the damage is revealed.